gasgit/TA-Project-/readme.md

 ###Countdown Letters Game
 Contestants are required to randomly select nine letters from two piles, vowels and consonants.
 There has to be at least 3 vowels and at least 4 consonants in the complete selection.
+Valid selections are (3 vowels and 6 cons, 4 vowels and 5 cons, 5 vowels and 4 cons)
 In the game the players have 30 seconds to find the longest word possible using the selected letters.
 Nouns are not permitted.
 Points are .....

-For the purpose of this program is to find if not the conundrum the longest words possible.

 ### Words list
 I have used different collections of words found online and created from the system to test with.
-The script will use any wordlist.
+The script will use any wordlist

 1) word list was created from unix command:  cat /usr/share/dict/words > words.txt.